Guinea-Bissau: Are drug cartels behind the attempted coup? | DW | 03.02.2022

 President Embalo, however, still fancies himself as a committed fighter against international drug trafficking.
 He refuses to draw any connection between the wayward plane and the drug cartels operating in his country.

-"I'm not sure if this president really has what it takes to style himself as a leader in the fight against the drug cartels in the country," says opposition leader Pereira.
+"I'm not sure if this president really has what it takes to style himself as a leader in the fight against the drug cartels in the country," said Pereira, the opposition leader.
 "We also have information about the movement of boats in our territorial waters for which there are no plausible explanations."

 Still, Pereira has repeated his calls to the international community to not accept the president's "simplistic statements" surrounding the attempted coup.

-Whether Pereira is involved in the drug trade or not, his message seems to have fallen on dead ears: The Economic Community of West African States (ECOWAS) appears to agree with President Embalo's version of events — at least for now — and have praised Embalo's efforts against the drug mafia operating in his country.
+Whether Pereira is involved in the drug trade or not, his message seems to have fallen on dead ears: The Economic Community of West African States (ECOWAS) appears to agree with the president's version of events — at least for now — and has praised Embalo's efforts against the drug mafias.

-The international community meanwhile has only condemned the coup attempt for what it is — an attempt at seizing power without going through democratic processes.
+The international community has only condemned the coup attempt for what it is: an attempt at seizing power without going through democratic processes.
 There's been no mention of the South American drug wars being played out on African soil.
 At least not yet.

 Braima Darame contributed to this report.